2025 UEFA Champions League final

 The 2025 UEFA Champions League final was the final match of the 2024–25 UEFA Champions League, the 70th season of Europe's premier club football tournament organised by UEFA, and the 33rd season since it was renamed from the European Champion Clubs' Cup to the UEFA Champions League.
 It was held at the Allianz Arena in Munich, Germany, on 31 May 2025, between French club Paris Saint-Germain and Italian club Inter Milan.

 Paris Saint-Germain won the match 5–0 for their first European Cup title, marking the second final victory by a French club since Marseille in 1993.
 Their margin of victory was the largest in any of the main European men's club competitions final, with their goal tally only surpassed in one European Cup final by Real Madrid's seven in 1960.
 In doing so, Paris Saint-Germain completed a continental treble, the first of a French club, while Luis Enrique became the second manager since Pep Guardiola to have won the treble twice.
-As winners, Paris Saint-Germain earned the right to play against Tottenham Hotspur, winners of the 2024–25 UEFA Europa League, in the 2025 UEFA Super Cup, and automatically qualified for the 2025 FIFA Intercontinental Cup and the 2029 FIFA Club World Cup.
+As winners, Paris Saint-Germain earned the right to play against Tottenham Hotspur, winners of the 2024–25 UEFA Europa League, in the 2025 UEFA Super Cup, and automatically qualified for the 2025 FIFA Intercontinental Cup final and the 2029 FIFA Club World Cup.
 The match would also be Simone Inzaghi's final match as manager of Inter Milan as he would leave his post three days after the final by mutual consent.